lakshminarasimmanv/narasimman-tech/How-to-Build-Your-First-API-in-10-Minutes-Using-Go/README.md

+# How to Build Your First API in 10 Minutes Using Go

-# A step-by-step guide for the above code using markdown.
+## A step-by-step guide for the above code.

-## usersHandler
+### usersHandler

 This is the handler for the `/users` endpoint.
 It returns a JSON-encoded list of users.